Education and Awareness

 How does it work?
 This complimentary service consists of a visit from a Breast Cancer Ireland Outreach Coordinator who will demonstrate, with a medical mannequin, how to perform a self-breast examination, and the 8 signs and symptoms to look out for.

-In the current Academic Year, despite the challenges of the pandemic, our team has presented, in-person and in compliance with all Covid protocols, to over 15,000 (15,675) students, 2,505 INTO teachers and almost 5,000 (4,372) employees and members of various community groups.
+In the current year 2022/2023, our Outreach team has presented across Ireland, both in-person and virtually, to over 35,000 people – 20,000 students, 7,000 INTO teachers and almost 8,200 employees and members of various community and sporting groups.

 Breast Cancer Ireland is here for everyone, and so we were proud, this term, to bring the outreach programme to minority ethnic groups such as the Traveller and Roma communities as well as Women’s Sheds and to those with intellectual and physical disabilities.
-We plan on a further extension of the programme, in the autumn, with the aim of reaching as many people as we can across the community.
+We plan on a further extension of the programme, with the aim of reaching as many people as we can across the community.

 To learn more about our coordinators in your area, please click